aryonp/unifi/README.md

 1. It will update your system first
 2. Add needed repositories
 3. Install supporting apps
-3. Install newest Unifi Controller and video 3.10.2 (not available on ODROID version)
 4. Restarting Unifi services
 5. Set log for Unifi Controller